bentoml/gallery/README.md

 ./scripts/new_gallery_project.py
 ```

+Then check the [README](./templates/README.md) under `templates` directory for
+more information on how to edit README in the generated gallery templates.

 ## Contribution

 If you have issues running these projects or have suggestions for improvement, use [Github Issues 🐱](https://github.com/bentoml/gallery/issues/new)

-If you are interested in contributing new projects to this repo, let's talk 🥰 - Join us on [Slack](https://join.slack.com/t/bentoml/shared_invite/enQtNjcyMTY3MjE4NTgzLTU3ZDc1MWM5MzQxMWQxMzJiNTc1MTJmMzYzMTYwMjQ0OGEwNDFmZDkzYWQxNzgxYWNhNjAxZjk4MzI4OGY1Yjg) and share your idea in #bentoml-dev channel
+If you are interested in contributing new projects to this repo, let's talk 🥰 - Join us on [Slack](https://join.slack.bentoml.org) and share your idea in #bentoml-dev channel

 Before you create a Pull Request, make sure:
 * Follow the basic structures and naming conventions of other existing gallery projects